 Automation efficiency is the ratio of automated to manual tasks in Catalytic.
 Review your Workflows and processes for the common places where people are doing a lot of automatable manual work:

 - Web applications / systems: If people are making updates to systems like Salesforce, Workday, Coupa and others, you can automate these steps by adding an integration and then adding automated actions.
-For systems for which we do not currently have an integration, you could either use Web API actions or browser automation to perform the work in the system in an automated way.
+For systems for which we do not currently have an integration, you could either use Web API actions.

 - Excel: There are a number of Excel actions available for automating work with spreadsheets.
 For some of these, it will make sense to migrate them to Data Tables.